raketbizdev/nodemail-aws-ses/README.md

-# nodemail-aws-ses
+# Nodemail AWS SES

-A simple Node.js package for sending emails using AWS SES (Simple Email Service) with a focus on Object-Oriented Programming (OOP) and the DRY (Don't Repeat Yourself) principle.
+Nodemail AWS SES is a Node.js package that provides a simple and easy way to send emails using Amazon SES (Simple Email Service).
+It provides an EmailSender class that takes care of sending emails using the AWS SDK, with options for both HTML and text emails.

 ## Prerequisites